 - Once the tofu is done being pressed, slice the tofu block into cubes about 1-inch thick.
 Add the cubes to the bowl with the marinade and gently toss to coat them.
 Let them marinate for 25-30 minutes.

-- While the tofu is marinating, wash and prepare the brussels sprouts.
+- While the tofu is marinating, wash and prepare the brussels sprouts, removing any yellowish outer leaves and slicing off the stem.
+Cut any large brussels sprouts in half.
 Preheat oven to 400°F. Spray a large baking sheet with cooking spray and set aside.

 - After marinating, lift out the tofu with a slotted spoon or spatula and place them about equally-spaced on the prepared sheet pan.
 Add brussels sprouts to the bowl with the marinade and toss to combine.